InsulatorGMan/INSULATSCORE/README.md

  - Completely **Event Driven**!!
 Good bye tasks!
  - Everything is customizable.
  - Easy and simple API for developers to use and integrate ScoreHud.
- - You can find some basic tags via [ScoreHudX](https://github.com/Ifera/ScoreHudX) plugin.
+ - You can find some basic tags via

 ### How to setup?